morepath/dectate/README.rst

-confidant: a configuration engine for Python frameworks
+Dectate: a configuration engine for Python frameworks
 =======================================================

-Confidant is a powerful configuration engine for Python frameworks.
+Dectate is a powerful configuration engine for Python frameworks.

 It is used by Morepath_.